How To Make Lash Shampoo

 After cleansing your face as usual, use a disposable spoolie or a small, soft makeup brush to gently apply the solution to your lashes, starting to remove any excess makeup or oil.

-A tip for ensuring you get to the root is to take a folded piece of tissue or a small makeup remover towel and place it under the lashes while your eyes are closed.
+A tip for getting to the root is to use a folded tissue or a small makeup remover towel, and place it under the lashes while your eyes are closed.

-Then, take the lash shampoo on the disposable spoolie and gently comb the product through the lashes.
+Then, apply the lash shampoo to the disposable spoolie and gently comb it through the lashes.
 Alternatively, use the solution and the small brush to gently wipe across the lashes.

-By combing the lashes through with the spoolie and the cleanser, or swiping across with the small brush, the makeup and oils on the lashes are broken down and able to be easily rinsed or wiped away.
+By combing the lashes through with the spoolie and cleanser, or swiping across with the small brush, the makeup and oils on the lashes are broken down and can be easily rinsed or wiped away.

 Make sure not to rub aggressively against your lashes, extensions or not, when using a lash shampoo because they are delicate hairs that need to be cared for gently.